A Guide: How to Sit in a Kneeling Chair

-Begin by sitting bottom first on the seat, then gently guide your legs into a comfortable kneeling position.
+Begin by sitting bottom first on the seat, before placing your legs in the desired position.
+This could be a kneeling position or with your feet flat on the floor.
 Like with any chair, your bottom should carry most of your weight.
 The name kneeling chair can be misleading, as it may suggest that your knees take over this role.
 Instead, the cushions beneath the seat are simply there to support your shins, helping you stay balanced and preventing you from sliding forward on the tilted seat.
 If you get the sensation that you are being pushed forward and onto the shin cushions, try sitting even further back on the seat of the chair.

 Notice the distance to your desk.
 Sitting too far away can create an exaggerated forward lean and unnecessary pressure on your shins.
 Moving the chair slightly closer to your table often brings the body back into balance.

 While many ergonomic office chairs tend to solely focus on supporting your upper body and back, sitting on a Varier kneeling chair involves the entire body.
 They prompt us to sit actively with an engaged core.
-At first, this might tire your abdominal and back muscles - that’s good!
-They’re getting stronger.
+At first, this might tire your abdominal and back muscles and you may experience soreness - this is completely normal.
 Be patient with yourself and allow your body the time it needs to get accustomed to this new way of sitting.

 We believe that small steps can have a big impact on how healthy we feel.
 So don’t throw out your old office chair immediately.
 Keep your old office chair until you feel ready to transition to your new kneeling chair full time.
 In fact, keep your old chair long-term if you find it works better for you to continue switching between the two.
 Ultimately, we want our chairs to inspire a more balanced way of life.
 One where movement is an essential part of our everyday.
 So be sure to incorporate movement in a way that works for you.